bagder/uncurled/security/disclosure.md

 even when handled in private.
 Because a security problem can of course still be exploited and hurt users even before you have announced it to the world.

-Proponents of this model tend to favor shipping the bugfix sooner rather than later in order to help minimize the time window for which bad guys can abuse the issue.
+Critics of this model tend to favor shipping the bugfix sooner rather than later in order to help minimize the time window for which bad guys can abuse the issue.
 That allows users to patch their systems sooner, but might also leave users who cannot patch their own systems (for whatever reason)